JamesByers/fireflies_led_controllers/README.md

     2. The previous dimmer selection is used.
 6. Transitions fireflies through all hues
 7. All LEDs on.
 User selects hue with the left knob for all LEDs on at once.
-    1. The left Knob changes from a dimmer to selecting a hue for fireflies.
+    1. The left knob changes from a dimmer to selecting a hue for fireflies.
     2. The previous dimmer selection is used.
 8. All LEDs on.
 Transitions through all hues.